Last Updated on June 30, 2021

 886 Laurie Ellis Rd, Winterville

-Pick strawberries, blackberries, or blueberries at Brock’s Farm!
+Pick strawberries and pick up tasty produce at Brock’s Farm!
 This Pitt County farm is a beautiful way to connect with rural life outside of the city.
-Stock up on fresh produce from the farm stand or enjoy one of the seasonal events they hold!
+Stock up on their fresh produce from the farm stand or enjoy one of the seasonal events they hold!

 Ready for These Things to Do in Greenville?